 3 – Deliv

 Deliv is another Silicon Valley-based company touting its solution to last-mile delivery.
-They offer same-day delivery services to thousands of businesses across the US, including Best Buy, Blue Apron, Home Depot, and Blue Apron.
-Leveraging SLAs, GPS-enabled smartphones,s and integrated enterprise solutions, the company boasts that ‘for the first time in history, the fastest and most flexible same-day delivery is now also the cheapest shipping option.’
+Deliv last mile delivery startups offer same-day last mile delivery services to thousands of businesses across the US, including Best Buy, Home Depot, and Blue Apron.
+Leveraging SLAs, GPS-enabled smartphones,s and integrated enterprise solutions, the company boasts that ‘for the first time in history, the fastest and most flexible same-day delivery is now also the cheapest shipping process option.’

 Deliv is positioning itself as a long-term business partner in the same-delivery space, as evidenced by its multiple platforms: Deliv Small Business, Deliv Enterprise, Deliv Fresh (for groceries and meal subscriptions), and Deliv Rx (for pharmacies, hospitals, etc.)

 Headquartered in Santa Barbara, CA, Ship Hawk offers a SaaS platform to manage deliveries.
 Their proprietary software enables automated order fulfillment and ensures every order is shipped from the right warehouse, packed in the right box, and delivered to its destination by the most suitable carrier.